 Simple to make and delicious cold or hot, La quiche is picnic staple in France.
 I prefer mine with cheese and ham ( Quiche Lorraine) but goat cheese and grilled vegetables or salmon and spinach is also “delicieux”!

 July is a great season for fresh fruit.
 Pick up nectarines or peaches- slice them and then toss them with a squirt of lemon juice and fresh mint and you have a refreshing dessert!
 Sliced watermelon or cantaloupe also works perfectly.

 Is there ever not a cheese platter at a French event?
 A runny camembert or a slice of goat cheese drizzled with honey is always welcome.

-Last but not least, stop by a local patisserie and pick up a box of macarons or some French pastries.
+Last but not least, you can do as the French do and stop by a local patisserie and pick up a box of macarons or some French pastries.
 A raspberry tart is a beautiful way to end a delectable Bastille day celebration!
-If you are fortunate to live near a Ladurée like we do in Washington, DC, they always make the most amazing pastries for Bastille Day!

-Thank you for reading ” How to host a Bastille Day Celebration”, I would love to hear from you how you spent your Bastille Day!
+Thank you for reading " How to host a Bastille Day Celebration", I would love to hear from you how you celebrate Bastille Day!